No. 4 Stanford women throttle USC 92-53 in Pac 12 quarters

 USC: Season is likely over.

-Stanford: Will face Oregon State in Friday’s semifinal.
+Stanford: Will face Oregon State in Friday’s semifinals.

 More AP women’s college basketball: https://apnews.com/hub/womens-college-basketball and https://twitter.com/AP_Top25